Bayesian Structure Learning in Undirected Gaussian Graphical Models: Literature Review with Empirical Comparison: Review of Methodology

+is an unbiased estimator of $E(h(G^*)|\mathbf{X})$.
+To create the two Markov chains, \citet{SMCBoom} use a combination of a sequential Monte Carlo (SMC) method and a particle-independent Metropolis-Hastings method. \citet{SMCBoom} are not the first to use SMC techniques in Bayesian structure learning. \citet{SMCTan} also use an SMC sampler.
+Their method, however, is computationally cumbersome and comes with no theoretical guarantees.

+\citet{BDMCMC1} develop a different strategy to tackle the issue of low acceptance probabilities and create a new class of joint MCMC methods: Birth-Death (BD) methods.
+Their BD-Original (BD-O) method abolishes acceptance probabilities altogether while maintaining theoretical convergence.
+The BD-O method designs a continuous time Markov chain \citep{Cont_time_mcmc}.
+This chain spends a continuous time $W(s)$ in each state $(G^{(s)},K^{(s)})$ before moving to the next state.
+The next state is determined by adding or removing an edge based on so-called birth-death rates that are recalculated at every iteration.
+Its pseudo-code is shown in Algorithm \ref{alg:BD}.

+The BD-O method meets the balance condition and therefore converges to the joint posterior.
+The desired expected value can now be obtained using

-\citet{BDMCMC1} developed a novel strategy to tackle the issue of the low acceptance probabilities, thereby creating a new class of joint algorithms: Birth - Death (BD) algorithms.
-In their BD - Original (BD - O) algorithm they proposed a continuous time Markov chain instead of a discrete time Markov chain.
-Let $E^{(s)}$ denote the edge set of the graph in state $s$ of the Markov chain $G^{(s)}$.
-To move from the state $(G^{(s)},K^{(s)})$ to a new state $(G^{(s+1)},K^{(s+1)})$, the BD-O algorithm first calculates the birth rates $\beta_e$ for all edges $e \not \in E^{(s)}$ and the death rates $\delta_e$ for all edges $e \in E^{(s)}$.
-The birth (death) of an edge $e \not \in E^{(s)}$ ($e \in E^{(s)}$) then follows an independent Poisson process with rate $\beta_e$ $(\delta_e)$.
-The chain then adds or deletes an edge based on the first event that happens.
-That could be either the birth of an edge $e \not \in E^{(s)}$ or the death of an edge $e \in E^{(s)}$.
-This leads to the new graph $G^{(s+1)}$.
-The precision matrix $K^{(s+1)}$ is then obtained by sampling from the $G^{(s+1)}$-Wishart distribution.
-By choosing the birth and death rates carefully, \citet{BDMCMC1} showed that the MCMC chain converges to the stationary distribution $P(G,K | \mathbf{Y})$.
-Per iteration, the BD-O algorithm is computationally costly because it calculates the birth and death rates for all edges at every iteration.
-However, its MCMC chain converges faster because it moves to a new graph every iteration.
-Moreover, the calculation of the birth and death rates can be performed in parallel.
-Just like the acceptance ratio of the RJ algorithms, the birth and death rates of the BD-O algorithm also contain the ratio of normalizing constants \eqref{eq:ratio}.
-Using the approximation of this ratio by \citet{Accelerating}, the computational bottleneck was reduced leading to the BD-Approximation (BD-A) algorithm.
+where $W$ is the sum of the waiting times of all states.
+Per iteration, the BD-O algorithm is computationally costly because it calculates the birth and death rates for all edges.
+However, its MCMC chain needs less iterations to converge because it moves to a new graph every iteration.
+Moreover, the birth and death rates can be calculated in parallel.
+Just like the acceptance probabilities of the RJ methods, the birth and death rates of the BD-O method contain a ratio of normalizing constants.
+Using the approximation of this ratio by \citet{Accelerating}, the BD-Approximation (BD-A) method achieves a significant reduction in computational cost, but the balance condition no longer holds, and there is no theoretical convergence.